akselw/elm-workshop/book/Task-1.md

 We will work in the page that displays a single article.
-Navigate to the app at [localhost:8080](http://localhost:8080), and choose the article at the top "Modelling in Elm".
+Navigate to the app at [localhost:8080](http://localhost:8080), and choose the article at the top called "Modelling in Elm".
 The code for the article pages is located in `src/Page/Article` (not `Articles`).
 You don't have to understand everything in the page, we will go through the most important pieces.